microsoft/ALAppExtensions/Modules/System/Azure AD Tenant/README.md

 If it cannot be found, an empty string is returned.
 ### GetAadTenantDomainName (Method) <a name="GetAadTenantDomainName"></a>
-Cannot retrieve the Azure Active Directory tenant domain name.
+Cannot retrieve the Microsoft Entra tenant domain name.

- Gets the Azure Active Directory tenant domain name.
+ Gets the Microsoft Entra tenant domain name.
  If the Microsoft Graph API cannot be reached, the error is displayed.